VIB-PSB/ksrates/docs/configuration.rst

       Settings can be tailored to your configured executor (see above) through the use of Nextflow process directives (for a complete list and detailed descriptions see the `Nextflow documentation <https://www.nextflow.io/docs/latest/process.html#process-directives>`__), such as:

         * **cpus** sets the number of CPUs/cores/slots/threads, e.g. ``8``.
-It is recommended to set multiple cores for ``wgdParalogs`` and ``wgdOrthologs`` processes [Default if not set: 1]
+It is recommended to set multiple cores for ``wgdParalogs`` and ``wgdOrthologs`` processes [Default if not set: 1].
     	* **penv** when using an SGE executor defines the parallel environment to be used when submitting a parallel task.
         * **memory** sets how much memory the process is allowed to use, e.g. ``16GB``.
+        * **time** defines how long a process is allowed to run.
         * **clusterOptions** any native configuration option accepted by your cluster submit command, such as options specific to your cluster and not supported out of the box by Nextflow (e.g. if your cluster doesn't accept the ``memory`` directive because it expects defining the amount of memory per CPU).
         * **beforeScript** allows you to execute a custom (Bash) snippet before the main process script is run.
-This may be useful to initialise the underlying compute cluster environment or for other custom initialisation, for example it can be used to load required dependencies if one of the *ksrates* containers is not used, provided that the cluster has those dependencies installed.
+This may be useful to initialize the underlying computer cluster environment or for other custom initialisation, for example it can be used to load required dependencies if one of the *ksrates* containers is not used, provided that the cluster has those dependencies installed.
 In that case, the required external dependencies (see also the `wgd Documentation <https://wgd.readthedocs.io/en/latest/index.html#external-software>`__) for the *ksrates* Nextflow processes are:

-            * ``wgdParalogs``: Python dependencies listed in requirements.txt, plus BLAST, MUSCLE, MCL, PAML, FastTree and i-ADHoRe (if collinearity analysis is configured).
+            * ``wgdParalogs``: Python dependencies listed in ``requirements.txt``, plus BLAST, MUSCLE, MCL, PAML, FastTree and i-ADHoRe (if collinearity analysis is configured).
-            * ``wgdOrthologs``: Python dependencies listed in requirements.txt, plus BLAST, MUSCLE and PAML.
+            * ``wgdOrthologs``: Python dependencies listed in ``requirements.txt``, plus BLAST, MUSCLE and PAML.
-            * All other processes: Python dependencies listed in requirements.txt.
+            * All other processes: Python dependencies listed in ``requirements.txt``.

 * The **env** scope allows the definition one or more variable that will be exported in the environment where the workflow tasks will be executed.

 * The **params** scope accepts the ``preserve`` parameter to keep leftover temporay folders and incomplete files when the pipeline is prematurely interrupted due to an error [Default: false].
 Alternatively, ``--preserve`` can be provided directly in the Nextflow launching command line::

-    nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt --preserve
+    nextflow run VIB-PSB/ksrates --config config_files/config_elaeis.txt --preserve

 .. _`expert_config_section`: